hashicorp/terraform-provider-google/website/docs/r/dataproc_job.html.markdown

 ## Argument Reference

 * `cluster` - (Required) The Dataproc cluster to submit the job to.
+Note: the list of available clusters to choose from is determined by the `region` value.

-* `xxx_config` - (Required) Exactly one of the specific job types to run on the system should be specified.
-If you want to submit multiple jobs, this will currently require the definition of multiple job blocks, or via the count attribute.
+* `xxx_config` - (Required) Exactly one of the specific job types to run on the cluster should be specified.
+If you want to submit multiple jobs, this will currently require the definition of multiple `google_dataproc_job` resources as shown in the example above, or by setting the `count` attribute.
    The following job configs are supported:

        * pyspark_config - Submits a PySpark job to the cluster
        * spark_config   - Submits a Spark job to the cluster